 SlateMath has been designed to be engaging – as against only playful or game-like.
 For a first grader (or even higher), the app is a curious mixture of interactive and engaging little challenges/puzzles.
 I think that’s one of the hardest things to achieve for any app.
 Treading that fine line between being a game-like app while being engaging too – all the while imparting knowledge through a set of puzzles.

 The app comes with over 30 different “lessons” designed around the common core standard.
-The lessons are clearly segregated into different sections that makes a continuous learning process easy.
+The lessons are clearly segregated into different sections that make a continuous learning process easy.

-When there’s a simple design / interface guiding the whole user-experience, you can bet that it’s a good app.
-There’s nothing fancy or over-the-board in terms of SlateMath’s interface.
+When there’s a simple design/interface guiding the whole user-experience, you can bet that it’s a good app.
+There’s nothing fancy or over-the-board regarding SlateMath’s interface.
 It’s as simple as it can get, without letting the user fumble for controls and settings.
 Everything is clear, concise and friendly.